 Those who have already attended our 10-day Natural Building workshop or online courses (Complete Bundle) will be given preference.
 If you haven’t attended a workshop till now, it is recommended that you attend the 10-day workshop (by paying the full tuition fee), after you get selected to understand Thannal and our ideology better.

 We are open to everyone who is enthusiastic about building the natural way.
-A formal education isn’t needed to work with us.
-College drop-outs, Designers from any fields, artists, writers, are all welcome.
-Architects may apply for this apprenticeship as well.
+Formal education isn’t needed to work with us.
+College drop-outs, Designers from any field, artists, writers, architects, civil engineers are all welcome.

 Sure, you could share your experiences with us.
 If not, then we will help you make some.